-The increase in legal, accounting and other professional service fees results primarily from (i) the \$675,000 noncash expense recognized pursuant to the June 30, 2015 grant of an aggregate of 90,000 shares of our Series B Preferred having an aggregate value of \$1,350,000 as compensation for financial advisory and corporate development service contracts with two independent contractors for services to be performed through June 30, 2016; (ii) the grant of an aggregate of 50,000 shares of our Common stock having an aggregate fair value of \$500,000 pursuant to two corporate development contracts initiated during the quarter ended June 30, 2015; (iii) the grant of 25,000 shares of our Common stock having an aggregate fair value of \$250,000 to legal counsel as compensation for services in connection with our debt restructuring and other corporate finance matters, and (iv) \$138,000 of noncash expense attributable to the fair value of 15,750 shares of our unregistered common stock and a five-year warrant to purchase 7,500 unregistered shares of our common stock granted in connection with investment banking services.
+The increase in legal, accounting and other professional service fees results primarily from (i) the \$675,000 noncash expense recognized pursuant to the June 30, 2015 grant of an aggregate of 90,000 shares of our Series B Preferred having an aggregate value of \$1,350,000 as compensation for financial advisory and corporate development service contracts with two independent contractors for services to be performed through June 30, 2016; (ii) the grant of an aggregate of 50,000 shares of our common stock having an aggregate fair value of \$500,000 pursuant to two corporate development contracts initiated during the quarter ended June 30, 2015; (iii) the grant of 25,000 shares of our Series B Preferred having a fair value of \$250,000 to legal counsel as compensation for services in connection with our debt restructuring and other corporate finance matters, and (iv) \$138,000 of noncash expense attributable to the fair value of 15,750 shares of our unregistered common stock and a five-year warrant to purchase 7,500 unregistered shares of our common stock granted in connection with investment banking services.
 As described in Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2016 included elsewhere in this prospectus, the \$1,350,000 fair value of the 90,000 shares of Series B Preferred was recorded as a prepaid expense at the date of the grant and is being expensed ratably over the twelve months ending June 30, 2016.
 Legal expense for 2015 also includes one-time cash fees associated with the conversion of our promissory notes and other debt into our Series B Preferred.
-Professional services expense in 2015 reflects a \$100,000 reduction in expense related to a contract for strategic advisory and business development review services.
+Professional services expense in 2015 reflects a \$100,000 reduction in expense related to a contract for strategic advisory and business development services compared to 2014.
+In both years, accounting service fees include expense related to the annual audit of the prior year financial statements and current quarterly financial statement review services.